linuxhw/hw-probe/README.md

 ###### Supported systems

-* Ubuntu 14.04 and later
+* Ubuntu 14.04 and newer
-* Debian 9 and later
+* Debian 9 and newer
-* Fedora 26 and later
+* Fedora 26 and newer
+* Solus 3 and newer
+* Zorin 12.3 and newer

+For other Linux distributions see install manual here: https://docs.snapcraft.io/installing-snapd/6735

 Flatpak
 -------